How to Reverse Engineer a Polymer Clay Design Without Wasting Scrap

 Key takeaways

-- 2Work backwards from surface clues, but treat each clue as evidence rather than proof
+- 2Work backwards from surface clues, but treat every clue as evidence to test on scrap, not proof

 You save a clay design online and want to understand how it was probably built.
 The maker is not sharing the exact process, so all you have is a finished photo and a handful of visible clues.

 A common frustration in polymer clay is the gap between "I love this design" and "I have a testable build path."
-The safest way to close that gap is to treat the photo as evidence, not proof, and build a working theory you can test with scrap clay.
+The most useful way to close that gap is to treat the photo as evidence, not proof, and build a working theory you can test with scrap clay.

 The 5-Layer Analysis Method